ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 Our plugin does what we want it to do, so why complicate things by adding a command?
 Well, a command not only executes an action, but also automatically reacts when any changes are applied to the model.

 <info-box>
 	A command in CKEditor 5 is a combination of an action and a state.
-The state of the command refreshes its state whenever anything changes in the model.
+The state of the command gets refreshed whenever anything changes in the model.
 We highly recommend {@link framework/guides/architecture/core-editor-architecture#commands reading about commands} before we move on.
 </info-box>

 When the user makes a selection in the editor, the command will automatically check if there is an abbreviation there.
 It will also ensure that the command is only enabled where the "abbreviation" attribute can be set on the current model selection (not on images, for instance).